-Runamok Maple produces infused, smoked and barrel-aged maple syrup along with our pure maple, which we call, Sugarmaker’s Cut.
+Runamok Maple produces pure, infused, smoked and barrel-aged maple syrup along with a line of maple-based cocktail syrups and cocktail bitters.
 We love pure maple syrup but have discovered that the potential for taking it in new directions is limitless.
 Maple marries exceptionally well with a variety of flavors.
 Some of them are tried and true like cinnamon and vanilla and some are unexpectedly out of this world, like our original Makrut lime-leaf.
 And our barrel-aged syrups have taken this North American treasure to a whole other level.

 We are constantly working on new recipes to highlight the unique flavors in our syrups, and have gathered them here, on our website, for you to try.
 We hope you will explore it for ideas as well as information about our operation.